Riddle & Riddle Injury Lawyers | January 25, 2021 | Motor Vehicle Accidents

 - Drivers offering upfront money may be looking to defraud injured parties to evade responsibility.
 You have no guarantee the check will not bounce, which would leave you with significant out-of-pocket expenses.

 In some cases, the driver leaves in a hurry, and there is not much you can do.
-If you at least have the at-fault driver's contact and insurance information, you can file the police report yourself and pursue compensation with your own uninsured motorist policy.
-Our skilled car accident lawyers at Riddle & Brantley can walk you through this process at no upfront expense.
+If you at least have the at-fault driver’s contact and insurance information, you can file the police report yourself and pursue compensation with your own uninsured motorist policy.
+Our skilled car accident lawyers at Riddle & Riddle can walk you through this process at no upfront expense.

 We also have experience handling hit and run accidents in North Carolina.